joshcom/hello_goodbye/README.md

 Custom Foremen
 -------------------
 Foremen that you build must inherit from HelloGoodbye::Foreman.
-Beyond that, you should only have to implement a few class methods that will be executed when the corresponding console commands are executed during a TCP connection:
+Beyond that, you should only have to implement a few instance methods that will be executed when the corresponding console commands are executed during a TCP connection:

-    def self.start
+    def start
       # Start listening for events to respond to.
     end

-    def self.stop
+    def stop
       # Stop listening for events.
     end